microsoft/onnxruntime/onnxruntime/python/tools/transformers/models/stable_diffusion/README.md

 ### Run Benchmark with PyTorch 2.0 with torch.compile

-Let's create a new environment to run Pytorch 2.0:
+Let's create a new environment to run PyTorch 2.0:
 ```
 conda create -n pt2 python=3.10
 conda activate pt2